Areyzxc/CG-Game-Development/README.md

 ## Key Features

+- **Anchor Page**: The main landing point upon visiting this code gaming system, with some detailed description about this platform is managed.
 - **User Profiles**: Customizable profiles with editable usernames, email, bios, location, banners, avatars, and progress tracking.
 - **Interactive Tutorials**: Step-by-step guides with dynamic pop-ups, pagination, and progress indicators for learning coding concepts.
 - **Game Modes**: Mini-games like "Guess the Output" and "Speed Typing," quizzes, and challenges with scoring, timers, and feedback.